 Respite Services are only available to the participant’s parent or the person who is responsible for the primary care if the participant still lives at home.
 It is a service that allows parents, family members or other caregivers to have someone available to meet the participant’s needs when they are not available to do so.

-Brokerage Services help the person-centered planning process, by assisting the person to develop a circle of support and complete an approvable individualized plan and budget for services.
-The broker may also provide training and support to the person to help him/her gain the skills and competencies he/she needs to manage self-directed services.
+Support Brokerage Services help the person-centered planning process, by assisting the person to develop a circle of support and complete an approvable individualized plan and budget for services.
+The Support Broker may also provide training and support to the person to help him/her gain the skills and competencies he/she needs to manage self-directed services.

 Supported Employment (SEMP) services are designed to meet the outcome of competitive employment for individuals.
 Self-Hired SEMP Staff will help the participant in Job development/job finding, situational assessment and reassessment, job coaching, skill training, improving work behaviors, mobility training, work-related socialization skills and employer/co-worker training and support.